khaivutri/bookmark-service/README.md

 | ------ | --------------- | -------------------------------------------- | ---------------- |
 | GET    | `/health-check` | Returns service health and dependency status | `200 OK`         |

-When Redis is unavailable, the endpoint returns `503 Service Unavailable` with dependency status set to `DOWN`.
+When Redis or PostgreSQL is unavailable, the endpoint returns `503 Service Unavailable` with the corresponding dependency status set to `DOWN` and `message` set to `DEGRADED`.

 ### Example Request